Dhiraj240/SOCIS-2019/README.md

 # SOCIS
-This repository contains documentation of the work done and pypi package publishment.
+This repository contains documentation of the work done in
+## Summer of Code In Space program 2019